jonathandean/rails_app_template/README.md

 - [bundler-audit](https://github.com/rubysec/bundler-audit) to ensure you keep your dependencies up to date
 - Setup for your service layer of plain Ruby objects in `app/services/` (example below)
 - `Dry::Struct` with types for immutable and validated Structs (example below)
-- [multi_json](https://github.com/intridea/multi_json) and [oj](https://github.com/ohler55/oj) for JSON performance improvements
-  - Note: it's recommended to use `--skip-jbuilder` with the `rails new` command with this to avoid redundancy. jbuilder is easy to use but generally poor for performance.
 - [Annotate](https://github.com/ctran/annotate_models) to add comments to models about the table schema and to routes for quick reference
 - `bin/cli` runner for ease of adding a Thor-based CLI instead of rake (example below)
 - `bin/ci` runner for running tests with some options (great locally and for a CI server, example below)